Quantitative Verification with Neural Networks: Data-driven Synthesis of Neural Supermartingales

 Components $\mathcal{L}_\indicating$ and $\mathcal{L}_\nonincreasing$ are responsible for encouraging satisfaction of the conditions in Eq.~\eqref{eq:spec}, while the component $\mathcal{L}_{\bound}$ is responsible for tightening the probability bound.
 The parameters of this optimisation problem are the parameters of the neural network, which are initialised randomly.
 The dataset consists of the state samples, initially sampled randomly, and generated from counterexamples in subsequent CEGIS iterations (cf.\ \cref{sec:verification}).
 The coefficients $\beta_{1}, \beta_2$ and $\beta_3$ denote scale factors for each term, which we choose according to the priority that we want to assign to each condition (cf.\ \cref{sec:experiments}).

 First, consider the condition in Eq.~\eqref{eq:spec_ind}, which we refer to as the \textit{indicating condition}.
 For this, we use the following loss function:

 This adds a penalty for states $d \in D$ lying inside the target condition $A$, at which $V$ fails to satisfy the indicating condition, whilst ignoring any states where $V$ satisfies it.
-We average this per-state penalty across all states in $D \cap A$.
+We average this per-state penalty across all states in $D \cap A$ (where $| D \cap A|$ denotes the number of elements in this set).

 We next consider the \textit{non-increasing condition} in Eq.~\eqref{eq:spec-dec}, for which we use the following loss term: